PupoSDC/chair-flight/README.md

 ### .env

 A docker-compose file is provided to run the required services locally.
-Alternatively you can set up your own instances of all the required providers (`upstash`, `postgres`, ...).
-For this you will need to provide some env variables in an `.env` file located at the repository root.
+Alternatively you can set up your own instances of all the required providers.
+For this you will need to provide some env variables in an `.env` file located at the `.env` folder.

 Please check the `.env.local` file for the variables you need to fill out.